comp-tox-jhu/CompToxLab/README.md

-## Omics Train
+## CompTox Lab
-The aim of Omics Train is make bioinformatics concepts digestible and the application of techniques clear.
-We will break down topics using the following categories:
+Welcome to the JHU CompTox Lab!
+Our goal is to make bio/cheminformatics concepts digestible and the application of techniques clear.
+We aim to cover topics in programming languages, biostatistics, machine learning, and 'omics level analysis.

 - **Programming Languages/Tools:** tutorials in Unix, Python and R
 - **Omics:** covers omics level analyses (RNA-seq, GWAS, Proteomics, etc.)